-When children's needs cannot be met within the consortium, they will be placed with adopters approved by other adoption agencies.
-Similarly, adopters approved by Southend who do not match the needs of the consortium children are assisted to have a child placed with them from elsewhere.
+When children's needs cannot be met locally, they will be placed with adopters approved by other adoption agencies.
+Similarly, adopters approved by Southend who do not match the needs of the local children are assisted to have a child placed with them from elsewhere.